backdrop-contrib/user_import/README.txt

 ********************************************************************
 DESCRIPTION:

-Import users into Drupal from a csv file (comma separated file).
+Import users into Drupal from a CSV file (Comma Separated File).

 Features include:

 * Creates an account for each user
-* Match csv columns to profile fields.
+* Match CSV columns to profile fields.
 * Can optionally use the file's first row to map csv data to user profile fields
 * Option to create Usernames based on data from file, e.g. "John" + "Smith" => "JohnSmith"
 * Usernames can be made of abbreviated data from file, e.g. "Jane" + "Doe" => "JDoe"